Why Konya is the best place to watch the Whirling Dervish

 Apart from the whirling dervish, the other main attraction in Konya is the final resting place of Mevlana.
 In a way, you can’t appreciate the Sama ceremony without also visiting Mevlana’s Mausoleum.

-It started as a dervish lodge and had been that until 1926 when Ataturk ordered it should be turned into a museum as part of his reforms to detach religion from state affairs.
+It started as a dervish lodge and had been that until 1926 when Ataturk ordered that it be turned into a museum as part of his reforms to detach religion from state affairs.

 Sultan Selim II mosque and the Mevlana Museum in Konya